gameplay3d/gameplay/CODING.md

 ```

 ## Protected + private member variable initialization
+- Use static initializers as a first line of de
 - Initialize all **protected** and **private** member variables in constructor in cpp to obscure.
 - Initialize all **protected** and **private** member variables in the order they are declared.
 ```cpp